Dhruvgoyal431/Kshodh-Hair-salon-comparator/README.md

 # Kshodh-Hair-salon comparator
- it is an hair salon comparator website
+ It is a hair salon comparator website.